 - Vitebsky station

-Arriving by boat and ferryThe main passenger terminal is on Vasilevsky Island, a 15-20min drive to the centre by bus (40Rbl), minibus (40Rbl) or cab.
+Arriving by boat and ferryThe main passenger terminal is on Vasilevsky Island.
 Cruise ships also moor right in the city centre near the Blagoveshenskiy Bridge, from here it is a nice walk along the Neva river to the Hermitage.
 River cruises to/from Moscow or Valaam (Lake Ladoga) anchor at the river terminal on Prospekt Obukhovskoy Oborony 209, (Vodokhod Saint Petersburg) near Proletarskaya metro.

 Arriving by busSt.
 Petersburg has several bus stations, so make sure you know where you are going before you leave.
 The central bus station is a bit out of the way at Naberezhnaya Obvodnogo kanala 36, which is a short taxi-ride (around 200-300Rbl) to the centre of town and about a 15-minute walk to metro Ligovsky pr.